| | | |

 Some advice

-SAIL Amsterdam is very crowded, both on the ground and on the water.
+SAIL Amsterdam will be very crowded, both on the ground and on the water, with more than two million people expected over the five days.
 What I love about it is that it isn’t really directed at tourists; it’s a local event and everyone comes out for it.
 Yet at the same time, it’s international in that the ships themselves sail to Amsterdam from all around the world.
 Just be prepared for crowds!

-- If you’re going to want to take a boat ride other than the free ferry, book it ahead.
-As more companies offer boat rides, I’ll update this article to include a list of links.
+• If you’re going to want to take a boat ride other than the free ferry, book it ahead.

 Note: I got much of this information from the SAIL Amsterdam site and from my own memory and photos from 2015.
-I will continue to add to this article as more information is released.
+I’ll continue to update as needed.

 See you there!